 Those not complying face fines of up to £100, however certain groups are exempt including children under the age of 11 and people with a disability for whom wearing a face mask would case physical or mental distress.

-This follows on from the government announcement that from Monday 15 June 2020, anyone visiting a hospital either as a visitor or as an outpatient needs to wear a face covering.
+In addition, anyone visiting a hospital either as a visitor or as an outpatient needs to wear a face covering.
 This is because the latest scientific evidence shows that people who are infected with COVID-19 can have very mild or no respiratory symptoms, and can therefore spread the virus without realising.

 If you or a member of your family is visiting hospital, you need to wear a face covering.
 This will help to reduce the risk of spreading Coronavirus and help keep everyone safe.